Active listening: Shift response

-Overcoming listening barriers
+Overcoming active listening barriers

 The active listening technique is used to improve personal communications in organizations.
 Listeners put aside their own emotions and ask questions and paraphrase what the speaker says to clarify and gain a better understanding of what the speaker intended to say.
-Distractions that interrupt the listener's attention are one of the major barriers to effective listening.
-These include external factors such as background noise and physical discomfort, and internal distractions, such as thoughts about other things and lack of focus, as well as the use and presence of technology.
-Another barrier is misinterpretation of what the speaker is attempting to communicate, including assumption of motives, and "reading between the lines", as is premature judgment of the speaker's point, which can occur as a consequence of the listener holding onto a rigid personal opinion on the topic.
+Distractions that disrupt the listener's attention are one of the major barriers to effective listening.
+These include external factors such as background noise and physical discomfort, and internal distractions, such as thoughts about other things and lack of focus.
+Another barrier is the use of technology, which can divide attention or introduce distractions.
+Misinterpretations of the speaker's intent is also a common challenge, especially when assumptions are made when listeners "read between the lines."
 This problem can be mitigated by asking the speaker what they mean when it is unclear, though this is not guaranteed to work every time.

 A strong disagreement hinders the ability to listen closely to what is being said.
 Eye contact and appropriate body languages are seen as important components to active listening, as they provide feedback to the speaker.
 The stress and intonation used by the speaker may also provide information to the listener, which is not available in the written word.